Kanasugara: Plot

 After returning from the trip, Vijaya finds out that her diamond necklace is missing.
 When looking for it, she finds a cigarette bud in one of the drawers.
 She and her Vasanthi scold Sangeeta and chase her out.
 Ravi, who comes to return her bag, finds out and helps her to accommodate in a hostel.
 He does many petty jobs to pay the hostel fees and help Sangeeta.
 One day, Ravi finds out about Sangeeta's singing talent and tries to help her move on with it.
-He encounters music director V. Manohar(V. Manohar) late one night and helps him repair his car.
+He encounters music director V. Manohar late one night and helps him repair his car.
 In return, he asks the director to help Sangeeta out.
 Sangeeta, after singing a few songs, becomes successful in her singing career and becomes rich.
 She stays in her bungalow with Ravi and Balu.

 During an interview, Sangeeta refrains from saying her father's name.
 Upset, Vishwanath reveals that he is the father.
 His wife, looking at Sangeeta's money, accepts Sangeeta as her daughter as well.
 They come to stay at her house.
 Vishwanath's wife does not like Ravi and Balu staying with them.
 They plan the wedding of Ajay and Sangeeta, as Ajay had accepted to marry Sangeeta, long time back.
 When Sangeeta had gone out of town with Ajay, to receive an award, Vishwanath's wife and sister-in-law staged a drama that Ravi stole Sangeeta's money and chased him and Balu out.
 Sangeeta comes back and is shocked.
 She finds Ravi's diary in his room and understands his love for her.

 During an award ceremony, Sangeeta reveals that the reason for her success is not her family, but Ravi and she had fallen in love with him.
 She also tells her desire to marry him.
 Ravi who had arrived there to drop a passenger, sees it and is called upon the stage when Sangeeta sees him in a TV.
 In a short flashback, it is shown that Sangeeta had informed Ajay and Vishwanath about her love for Ravi and how Ajay had accepted it.
 The film ends with Ravi and Sangeeta leaving the place hand in hand.